 |

 Pleven district is characterized by a higher than average density of the road and railroad network.
-However, highways and first-class roads as a share of all roads remain relatively limited – 12.2% in 2021, versus 18.5 in the country.
-Nevertheless, road quality has been improving and is already commensurable with the national average – 41% of the roads are in good condition, compared to the national average of 42%.
-The share of households with internet access is rising but remains relatively low – 76.3%, against the average of 83.5% nationally.
-The share of households connected to a gas supply has gone up to 2.8%, which is nevertheless nearly half the national average of 5.3%.
-The installed RES capacities relative to the population are also twice as low as in the country on average.
+However, the share of highways and first-class roads remains relatively limited – 12.2% in 2022, versus 18.5 in the country.
+Nevertheless, road quality is commensurable with the national average – 40% of the roads are in good condition, compared to the national average of 41%.
+The share of households with internet access is rising but remains relatively low – 80.8%, st the average of 87.3% nationally.

 Road network density (2022) |